shubhamksawant/lab/home-lab.md

 **📚 Documentation:** Each checkpoint has detailed guides in our [docs/](docs/) folder.
 Start with [Troubleshooting Guide](docs/troubleshooting.md) if you get stuck!

+**🔧 Monitoring Issues?** If you encounter "No data" in Grafana dashboards or other monitoring problems, see our comprehensive [Monitoring Troubleshooting Guide](docs/monitoring-troubleshooting.md) for step-by-step solutions to common monitoring issues.

 ```bash
 # Create monitoring namespace and RBAC permissions
 kubectl apply -f k8s/prometheus-rbac.yaml